alishaheen1988/restaurant-back/README.md

 - copy the .env.example to .env file and set the database connection settings
 - php artisan migrate
 - php artisan key:generate
+- php artisan db:seed
 - php artisan serve

+then you will be able to login using one of these users:
+- email: admin1@test.com     password: 123456
+- email: admin2@test.com     password: 123456
+- email: admin3@test.com     password: 123456